LLNL/variorum/src/docs/sphinx/ARM.rst

 New frequency is specified in KHz to these interfaces.
 Variorum takes the new frequency as input in MHz.

+Note that these interfaces only accept valid values for frequencies as output by ``policy*/scaling_available_frequencies``.
+Also, the assigned frequency is only applied when the governor in ``policy*/scaling_governor`` is set to 'userspace'.

 References:
 -----------